-The GI and Liver Pathology Fellowship is a Texas Medical Board-approved program offered by the Department of Pathology at UT Southwestern Medical Center.
+The Gastrointestinal (GI) and Liver Pathology Fellowship is a Texas Medical Board-approved program offered by the Department of Pathology at UT Southwestern Medical Center.
 It is a one-year fellowship with comprehensive training in diagnostic GI and liver pathology that includes in-depth exposure to all aspects of the specialty.
-The program covers a full spectrum of adult and pediatric medical and neoplastic diseases and transplant-related pathology of the digestive system.
+The Fellowship Program covers a full spectrum of adult and pediatric medical and neoplastic diseases and transplant-related pathology of the digestive system.

 The fellow is given graduated responsibility for signing out cases.
 The fellow is expected to participate in independent and collaborative research, including the initiation and completion of at least one research project during the course of the year.

 The Gastrointestinal (GI) and Liver Pathology Fellowship Program is structured to provide all needed core training over a one-year period and to ensure proficiency in practice in GI and liver pathology (gross pathology, histology, immunohistochemistry, and molecular diagnostics).

 The clinical responsibilities the fellow assumes during the year of training include:

 - Sign-out of in-house GI, liver, and pancreaticobiliary cases

 - Review of all GI and liver consult cases